AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

                    -- field's type is whatever's there (it's opaque) -- improved by the instance constraint
     type instance SetResult HR Proxy_rev t = HR
-                   -- the higer-ranked type is hidded inside HR instance (t ~ ([a_] -> [a_])) =>              -- same as SORF
+                   -- the higer-ranked type is hidden inside HR instance (t ~ ([a_] -> [a_])) =>              -- same as SORF
         Has HR Proxy_rev t    where
             get HR{rev} _ = rev